 Constructing ab initio models of ultra-thin Al–AlOₓ–Al barriers

 The microscopic structure of ultra-thin oxide barriers often plays a major role in modern nano-electronic devices.
-In the case of superconducting electronic circuits, their operation depends on the electrical non-linearity provided by one or more such oxide layers in the form of ultra-thin tunnel barriers (also known as Josephson junctions).
+In the case of superconducting electronic circuits, their operation depends on the electrical nonlinearity provided by one or more such oxide layers in the form of ultra-thin tunnel barriers (also known as Josephson junctions).
 Currently available fabrication techniques manufacture an amorphous oxide barrier, which is attributed as a major noise source within the device.
 The nature of this noise is currently an open question and requires both experimental and theoretical investigation.
-Here, we present a methodology for constructing atomic scale computational models of Josephson junctions using a combination of molecular mechanics, empirical and ab initio methods.
+Here, we present a methodology for constructing atomic-scale computational models of Josephson junctions using a combination of molecular mechanics, empirical and ab initio methods.
 These junctions consist of ultra-thin amorphous aluminium-oxide layers sandwiched between crystalline aluminium.
-The stability and structure of these barriers as a function of density and stoichiometry are investigated, which we compare to experimentally observed parameters.
+The stability and structure of these barriers as a function of density and stoichiometry are investigated, which we compare with experimentally observed parameters.

 The dynamics of particle transport under the influence of localized high energy anomalies (explosions) is a complicated phenomenon dependent on many physical parameters of both the particle and the medium it resides in.
 Here we present a conceptual model that establishes simple scaling laws for particle dispersion in relation to the energy released in a blast, properties of the medium, physical properties of particles, and their initial position away from a blast epicenter.
 These dependencies are validated against numerical simulations and we discuss predictions of the model which can be validated experimentally.
 Other applications and extensions to the framework are also considered.